This guide has been updated for the Shadowlands.

 Sidenote: Many high-level players usually end up playing alts through the ladder again if pvp is their primary focus in WoW.
 These same players are also the ones that are likely to end up competing in the Arena World Championship and other arena tournaments.
 This means that if you’re looking for a hard push, timing around the same time these top players are competing will heavily reduce your chances of running into them.

 Likewise, try to avoid waiting until the last minute to go for 2400 CR/Gladiator, especially if the character is an alt.
-You’ll want time to spare in case you’ll want to go even further beyond or if the available catch-up mechanics for the expansion features take a while to grind through (Biggest example is getting rank 15 cloak just to begin the catch-up mechanic, which then involves both a full clear of a Horrific Vision AND getting at least a normal N’zoth kill each week after you get rank 15 and not before.)
+You’ll want time to spare in case you’ll want to go even further beyond or if the available catch-up mechanics for the expansion features take a while to grind through (Biggest example is getting rank 15 cloak just to begin the catch-up mechanic in 8.3, which then involves both a full clear of a Horrific Vision AND getting at least a normal N’zoth kill each week after you get rank 15 and not before.)
 Ergo, the middle of the patch is usually the best time, since that will also give time to have a more fleshed out character for the current patch, even better if you’re able to get into both high mythic+ and heroic/mythic raiding.

 10. Mind-Games and Reality